Jace Norman: Early life

-Norman was born in Corrales, New Mexico.
+Jace Lee Norman was born in Corrales, New Mexico, on March 21, 2000.
 He moved to Southern California when he was 8.
 He was bullied for being dyslexic during middle school.
 He has an older brother and an older sister.

 Career

 Norman started his acting career in 2012 with an appearance on Disney's television series Jessie.
 From 2014 to 2020, he played the lead role in Nickelodeon's sitcom Henry Danger.
 Norman has starred in the Nickelodeon Original Movies, Splitting Adam in 2015, and Rufus in 2016; a sequel to the latter, Rufus 2, aired on Nickelodeon in January 2017, with Norman reprising the starring role.
 He had his theatrical film debut as the lead voice role in the animated film Spark, released in April 2017.
 In 2019, he starred in the Nickelodeon Original Movie, Bixler High Private Eye, playing the lead role of Xander DeWitt.
 In 2017, 2018, 2019, and 2020, Norman won the Nickelodeon Kids' Choice Award for Favorite Male TV Star.
 He won his fifth Kids' Choice Award in a row for the same category in the 2021 Kids' Choice Awards.
-Since 2020, Norman has been a producer on the Nickelodeon series Danger Force,and has also appeared as a guest star in that series.
+Since 2020, Norman has been a producer on the Nickelodeon series Danger Force, and has also appeared as a guest star in that series.
 In January 2022, it was announced that Norman will reprise his role in a Henry Danger film set to be released on Paramount+.
+In 2024, Jace Norman made his directorial debut in Danger Force Season 3 Episode 7 "Hey, Where's Schwoz?".